Managed IT

 Organizations that fail to establish a level of data connectivity within the constituent parts of their company often find themselves having to contend with data silos.

-This can often manifest through the use of legacy applications within different departments which are not integrated.
+This can often manifest through the use of legacy applications within different departments that are not integrated.

 Gaining insight into what a customer base wants from an organization and its products and services is what lies at the heart of innovating to better accommodate their needs.